DitroniX/IPEM-IoT-Power-Energy-Monitor/Code/IPEM_1_Test_Code_ATM90E32_ATM90E36/Domoticz Ouput Example.md

 		99	Dummy	00082099	1	iPF2	General	Custom Sensor	0 PF	-	-	2023-03-18 13:19:05
 		100	Dummy	00082100	1	iPF3	General	Custom Sensor	0 PF	-	-	2023-03-18 13:19:12

-This translated to the Index setting example:
+This translated to the Index setting example within the IPEM Domoticz code.

 		/ Set these values to the Domoticz Devices Indexes (IDX).
 If Zero, then entry is ignored.
 Device needs to be created in Domoticz. int idxLineVoltage1 = 82;      // LineVoltage1 - Urms - Line 1 Voltage RMS